 Businesses no longer benefit from one-stop-shop, which allowed them to interact with a single supervisory authority.
 This means that if the ICO is currently a business’ lead data protection regulatory authority but it has offices, branches, or other subsidiaries in the EU, it might need to deal with other European supervisory authorities after the end of the transition period.

 If a business is based solely in the UK but offers goods or services to EU citizens or monitors their behaviour, it may need to appoint a suitable representative in Europe.
 They will act as the firm’s local representative with individuals and data protection authorities in the EU.

-What happens to personal data transfers between the UK and adequate jurisdictions?
+What will happen to personal data transfers between the UK and non-EU countries?

-The EU has granted adequacy to twelve other countries, all of which (except Andorra) have said they will continue to allow uninterrupted data transfers with the UK.
+For countries with adequacy: The EU has granted adequacy to twelve other countries, all of which have said they will continue to allow uninterrupted data transfers with the UK.
 Further information can be found on the ICO’s website.

 Having left the EU, the UK will have its own adequacy regime and will shortly announce its priority countries for receiving data adequacy.

 For countries without adequacy: Standard contractual clauses (SCCs) are the most common safeguard to keep personal data flowing between countries which do not have an adequacy decision.
 They are standard sets of terms and conditions which the sender and receiver of personal data insert into contracts.
 Organisations subject to UK GDPR should continue to use existing EU SCCs for data transfers to third countries.
 Further guidance from the ICO is available here.